DFTinc/onyx-enroll-wizard-sample-app1/README.md

     ...

 This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build this project, use the "gradlew build" command or use "Build >> Make Project" in Android Studio.

 Now plug in your compatible device, and select Run >> Run 'onyxenrollwizardsampleapp'.